mechanoid/structure-assertions/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### 3rd-party

+Heavily borrows from expect.js by Guillermo Rauch - MIT, expect-dom.js by Kevin Dente - MIT and should.js by TJ Holowaychuck - MIT